OzzyGoylusun/Python.-Data-Management-in-Avocado-Supply-Chain-for-the-UK/README.md

 Three key pairs of datasets were utilised in this project for each of the three key ingredients at hand.
 For instance, if we are to take into account avocados:

-- avocado.csv has detailed information about *the avocados*, including a variety of its products, nutritional info, country of origin and destination and so on/
+- avocado.csv has detailed information about *the avocados*, including a variety of its products, nutritional info, country of origin and import destination and so on.
-- relevant_avocado_categories.csv merely contains the category tags of interest related to *the avocados*.
+- relevant_avocado_categories.csv, on the other hand, merely contains the category tags of interest related to *the avocados* to identify them accurately.

 ### Tools